nebulab/spree_wombat/README.md

 end
 ```

-## Push to Wombat
+## Push to Cangaroo

-To push objects to Wombat we provide you with the following rake task:
+To push objects to Cangaroo we provide you with the following rake task:

 ```shell
 bundle exec rake wombat:push_it